Header image

 Bioleaching- Higher tier only

-Certain types of bacteria and fungi can feed on nutrients in metal ores and as a by-product the metal is produced in an acidic solution called a leachate.
-The process is very simple and you can even buy kits to do it yourself on the internet!
+Bioleaching is a very simple process; you can even buy kits to do it yourself on the internet!
 Basically a large hole is dug in the ground and it is lined with a plastic liner.
 The metal ore is placed in the liner.
-The ore is sprayed with a watery solution containing the bacteria necessary to extract the metal from the ore.
+The copper ore is sprayed with a watery solution containing the bacteria necessary to extract the metal from the ore.
 Many metals can be extracted using this method including copper, nickel, zinc and uranium as well as many others.
-This process is very inexpensive and compared to traditional smelting methods and is much more environmentally friendly.
-The downside is that it is very slow.
+This process is very inexpensive and compared to traditional smelting methods where the copper ore is heated and reduced using charcoal or carbon and is much more environmentally friendly.
+The downside is that it is very slow; it can take many months or even years years to collect large amounts of metal.
 The diagram below shows just how simple and easy the process is to set-up with no specialist equipment needed.
 Although if you decide to set-up your own bioleaching pit in the garden it is probably best to consult with your parents first!

 bioleaching set up to obtain metals from metal ores.